Cebu City, the Philippines

 He had “scouting in the marrow of his bone,” my grandmother wrote about her husband in her memoirs.

 Aniano Velarde Poliquit, my grandfather, was born on April 25, 1904 in Albuera, Leyte.
 My grandmother called him Aning (to rhyme with her nickname, Tining).
 My sibs called him Lolo Pops.
 But he was Mr. Poliquit, the beloved scoutmaster, to boy scouts in all the towns he visited as a scout executive.
 The scouts would greet him with a song, “How do you do, Mr. Poliquit, how do you do?”
 Even as the boys grew into old men, the song had remained on auto-memory when they heard our last name.
 When my mom and I were in New York, a Filipino man we met on the street sang the song when we introduced ourselves!

 Alas, I had no memory of my grandfather.
-No one in the family remembers if I had met him at all.
+No one in the family remembered if I had met him at all.
 I was too young when the sea claimed him in 1975.
 But as I added years to my life, the further I looked back on the years I have missed.